 Somewhere along the Kenya-Tanzania border, 8,000 miles and eight time zones from home, I got the news no traveler wants to hear: My email account had been compromised.
+I had not practiced safe internet.

 The evidence?
 One of those English-as-a-second-language messages in which I appeared to beg my friends to wire money overseas.
 It looked like someone had stolen my password.